-- r) Click the [OK] button and give a name to the sequence. - s) Save the new sequence by pressing [OK].
+- 24. Click the [OK] Button and give a name to the sequence. - 25.
+Save the new sequence by clicking [OK].

-- t) Click the [Clear selected] button in the "Sequences" tab. - u) Select "File → Save" to save the deck layout.
-This is the end of the deck layout and sequences creation.
+- 26. Click the [Clear selected] Button in the "Sequences" Tab. - 27.
+Select "File → Save" to save the Deck Layout.
+This is the end of the Deck Layout and sequences creation.

-Open the steps view of the Method Editor.
-Add all the steps by dragging & dropping icons from the toolbox into the method window.
+Open the Steps View of the Method Editor.
+Add all the steps by "Dragging and Dropping" icons from the toolbox into the method window.
 The resulting method should appear as presented below.

-- a) Add the Smart Step "Load" by dragging & dropping it from the toolbar to the method window.
-The "Load" dialog appears: - b) Click on the drop-down found in the "Sequence" field and select the sequence "ML_STAR.SampleCarrier1to4". - c) Click [Show details] in order to check the column "Reducible". - d) Following the previous steps, add the "ML_STAR.MIStar300ulStandardVolumeTips" and "ML_STAR.TargetPlate" sequences. - e) To do so, use the [Add] button from the "Load" dialog.
+- 2. Add the Smart Step "Load" by "Dragging and Dropping" it from the toolbar to the method window.
+The "Load" Dialog appears: - 3.
+Click on the drop-down found in the "Sequence" Field and select the sequence "ML STAR.SampleCarrier1to4". - 4.
+Click [Show details] in order to check the column "Reducible". - 5.
+Following the previous steps, add the "ML_STAR.MIStar300ulStandardVolumeTips" and "ML_STAR.TargetPlate" Sequences. - 6.
+To do so, use the [Add] Button from the "Load" Dialog.
 Finish with [OK].

-Be reminded that the sequences to be loaded can be selected through the graphical deck layout view and by using the drag & drop technique on the list fields in the "Load" dialog (with Ctrl + left mouse drag & drop).
-The two windows (deck layout view and "Load" dialog) are interactive: when a sequence in the "Load" dialog is clicked, this sequence flashes with a specific color in the deck layout view.
+Be reminded that the sequences to be loaded can be selected through the graphical Deck Layout View and by using the "Drag and Drop" technique on the list fields in the "Load" Dialog (with Ctrl + left mouse "Drag and Drop").
+The two windows (Deck Layout View and "Load" Dialog) are interactive: when a sequence in the "Load" Dialog is clicked, this sequence flashes with a specific color in the Deck Layout View.

-f) Drag the Smart Step "1000μl Channel Pipette - Simple (1-1)" to the next line in the method:
+7. Drag the Smart Step "1000μl Channel Pipette - Simple (1-1)" to the next line in the method:

-In the Smart Step wizard screens, select the following:
+8. In the "Smart Step" Wizard screens, select the following:

-Step 1: - Aspiration sequence: "ML_STAR.SampleCarrier1to4" - Dispense sequence: "ML_STAR.TargetPlate" Step 2: - Volume = 50μl, no additional residual volume Step 3: Tip sequence: "ML_STAR.MIStar300ulStandardVolumeTips" - Tip handling: "After each dispense" Step 4: - Liquid Class: Water ("StandardVolume_DispenseJet") - LLD on aspiration: settings are capacitive, sensitivity low, submerge depth 2mm - LLD on dispense: fixed height 2mm from bottom Step 5: - Controlling sequence: "Aspiration sequence" - Aspiration details: no reload - Dispense details: reload may be selected.
+Step 1: Aspiration sequence: "ML_STAR.SampleCarrier1to4" Dispense sequence: "ML_STAR.TargetPlate" Step 2: Volume = 50μl, no additional residual volume Step 3: Tip sequence: "ML_STAR.MIStar300ulStandardVolumeTips" Tip handling: "After each dispense" Step 4: Liquid Class: Water "StandardVolume_DispenseJet" LLD on aspiration: settings are capacitive, sensitivity low, submerge depth 2mm LLD on dispense: fixed height 2mm from bottom Step 5: Controlling sequence: "Aspiration sequence" Aspiration details: no reload Dispense details: reload may be selected.
 This is of no relevance here, since the aspiration sequence is controlling and as long as, or even shorter (by reduction on run time) than the dispense sequence

-- g) Click [Finish] to continue. - h) Drag the Smart Step "Unload" into the next line.
+9. Click [Finish] to continue.

+10. Drag the "Unload" Smart Step into the next line.
 Click on the list to add the three sequences into the list of sequences to unload.
-Finally, click [OK] to add the "Unload" step into the method.
+Finally, click [OK] to add the "Unload" Step into the method.